wp-plugins/piwigomedia/readme.txt

 = Which versions of Piwigo are supported? =

-The latest tested Piwigo version is 2.4.3.
+The latest tested Piwigo version is 2.6.1.

 = Which browsers are supported? =

-Only Firefox 14 and Chrome 23 were tested but there should be compatibility for browsers that support jQuery.
+Only Firefox and Chrome were tested but there should be compatibility for browsers that support jQuery.

 == Screenshots ==

 1. PiwigoMedia's main window

 == Changelog ==
+= 1.1.3 =
+* update: added Piwigo 2.6.1 compatibility.
+* update: UI bugs fixed.
+* update: more feedback messages when something goes wrong.

 = 1.1.2 =
 * update: Fixed full image urls.
 * update: Disabled PiwigoMedia's Widget as it was causing issues on some installations.